Table of Content

 It’s great to eat and drink healthy, and exercising regularly, but still important to get regular screenings, self-examination and pay attention to any unusual changes in your breasts.

-If you or your loved one is feeling a lump or any unusual change in the breast, it’s best to talk to a gynaecologist who listens to you unconditionally and prioritizes you and your problems as well guides you through self-examination and screening, via video consultation or direct appointment.
+If you or your loved one is feeling a lump or any unusual change in the breast, so instead of believing in this breast cancer myth, it’s best to talk to a gynecologist who listens to you unconditionally and prioritizes you and your problems as well as guide you through self-examination and screening.